 During lockdowns, you’ll want cool gadgets like these to transform those four walls staring you down into alternate worlds to explore.

 With cinematic sound piping in from the built-in speakers, you’ll hear the flapping of birds whipping by while scaling mountain peaks or navigating vast caves.

 The Oculus Quest 2 offers some of the best VR views of breathtaking vistas, erupting volcanoes, and cityscapes.

 There is a lot to get excited about being able to immerse yourself in a virtual reality world, where you’re hands-on in completing your missions.

 Virtual reality has really come to fruition and just in the nick of time as we do what we must to keep from going stir-crazy.
-Don’t forget all the virtual reality tours you can now take online, here’s our top 5.
+Don’t forget all the virtual reality tours you can now take online, here are our top 5.

 For Ice Cream Runs – Martin Jetpack